mobounya/trading-platform/README.md

 ```
 Let's enter no

-We successfully placed an order, got the chance to change the price and to cancel if we want to.
+We successfully placed an order, got the chance to change the price and cancel if we want to.

 For more information about the supported features, run:
 ```bash